 Charles Barkley and Michael Jordan had a rocky relationship throughout the years.
-Even though there was a lot of respect and even friendship between them when they were still playing, in the last couple of years, their relationship took a wrong turn.
-Jordan was mad at Charles, who often criticized Jordan as an NBA owner and the fact his team the Charlotte Hornets haven’t seen the playoffs in a long time.
+Even though there was a lot of respect and even friendship between them when they were still playing, their relationship took a wrong turn in the last couple of years.
+Jordan was mad at Charles, who often criticized Jordan as an NBA owner, and his team, the Charlotte Hornets, who haven’t seen the playoffs in a long time.

-In a recent interview with David Aldridge on The Athletic, Barkley said he misses Jordan and the fact they are no longer close as before.
+In a recent interview with David Aldridge on The Athletic, Barkley said he misses Jordan and is no longer as close as before.
 Barkley also said Jordan is the greatest basketball player ever and that he will always wish him the best no matter what kind of relationship is between them.

 When asked why he doesn’t do try and bury the hatchet with Jordan, Barkley believes that it is not so easy as it seems.
-Barkley tried to initiate a conversation with Jordan but with no avail as he didn’t seem interested, mostly because of Barkley’s comments about his management decisions and the way he is running his NBA franchise.
+Barkley tried to initiate a conversation with Jordan but to no avail.
+He didn’t seem interested, primarily because of Barkley’s comments about his management decisions and the way he is running his NBA franchise.

-Jordan was often described as a type of person that is hard to get along with, and countless stories prove it.
-Barkley, on the other hand, is good-hearted but often speaks before he thinks, which leads to situations like these where Barkley insults people even though he probably doesn’t mean to do it.
+Jordan was often described as a hard person to get along with, and countless stories prove it.
+On the other hand, Barkley is good-hearted but often speaks before he thinks, which leads to situations like these where Barkley insults people even though he probably doesn’t mean to do it.
 Nevertheless, hopefully, we’ll be able to see these two basketball legends break bread and normalize their mutual relationship.